PYOTR ILYICH TCHAIKOVSKY Serenade, Op. 48, C Major

 Johann Strauss II & Joseph Strauss: Pizzicato Polka for Orchestra (1870)

 Born in Vienna thirty-four years after the passing of Mozart, Johann Strauss II took the Austrian capital by storm with his prolific output of over 500 dance pieces, as well as 18 light operas and ballets.
 Following in his namesake’s footsteps—Johann Strauss, Sr.—the eldest Strauss son raised the light, danceable music of the late 19th century Hapsburg Empire to new heights of elegance with works such as the Blue Danube, Emperor, and Vienna Blood waltzes.
 With his younger brother, Josef (1827–1880), Johann, Jr. wrote the three-minute Pizzicato Polka for one of their concert tours of Russia in 1869.
 As a musical form, the polka first appeared in Prague in 1837, making its way to the capital city two years later.
 The Pizzicato Polka is scored for strings and glockenspiel, a German percussion instrument similar to the xylophone.
-As the title indicates, this short dance is performed entirely on plucked strings, harkening back to Mozart’s harp above.
-This unusual polka quickly gained popularity, especially in Italy, where Strauss included it on the program for all of his tours.
+As the title indicates, this unusual polka is performed entirely on plucked strings, which perhaps led to its sustained popularity.

 Edvard Grieg: Holberg Suite, Op.
 40 (1884-1885)